Nef vector bundles on a projective space with first Chern class three: Some examples

 \section{Some examples}

 Let $X$ be a smooth projective variety, and $\mathcal{E}$ a vector bundle on $X$ of rank $r$.
-It is well known (see, e.g., \cite[Statement(folklore) 4.1]{MR1172165}) that if $\mathcal{E}$ is globally generated then general $r-1$ global sections of $\mathcal{E}$ define an injection $\mathcal{O}_X^{\oplus r-1}\to \mathcal{E}$ and this injection extends to an exact sequence
+It is well known (see, e.g., \cite[Statement(folklore) 4.1]{MR1172165}) that if $\mathcal{E}$ is globally generated then $r-1$ general global sections of $\mathcal{E}$ define an injection $\mathcal{O}_X^{\oplus r-1}\to \mathcal{E}$ and this injection extends to an exact sequence

-where $\mathcal{I}_Z$ is the ideal sheaf of a locally complete intersection subscheme $Z$ of, if not empty, codimension two in $X$.
+where $Z$ is a locally complete intersection subscheme of codimension two in $X$, if not empty.
 For nef vector bundles, however, analogous results do not hold in general, even if $h^0(\mathcal{E})\geq r-1$, as the following examples show.

 \begin{ex} Let $\mathcal{E}_0$ be a nef vector bundle of rank $r-2$ on $\mathbb{P}^2$ fitting in the following exact sequence

 Then $r\geq 4$ and $h^1(\mathcal{E}_0)=3$.
 Let $\xi_1$ and $\xi_2$ be linearly independent elements in $H^1(\mathcal{E}_0)$, and let